Configuring IBM Cloud Pak foundational services

 hugepages-<size>: <allocation>

-Cloud Native Postgresql settings
+Cloud Native PostgreSQL settings

-Storage class (common-service-postgresql)
+Storage class and Volume Size (common-service-postgresql)

 Specify a storage class name for the persistent volume.
 If you do not add the storage class configuration, the default storage class that is available in the cluster is used for PostgreSQL Cluster CR.